 When the dialog box appears, hit the drop-down arrow adjacent to ‘Open’ option.

 Here, select ‘Open and Repair’ option.

-Also, if you would like to recover data from the workbook > choose Extract Data.
-This will extract the entire possible formula and values from workbook.
+Also, if you want to recover data from the workbook > choose Extract Data.
+This will extract the entire possible formula and values from the workbook.